easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_ANALYSIS_Q-IDE_VS_COMPETITION.md

 **Positioning:**
 - Cursor: Great for local solo development ($20/month)
-- Q-IDE: Better for teams or cloud development ($12/month)
+- Top Dog: Better for teams or cloud development ($12/month)
 - Market: Different segments, not direct competition

 ---

-## Q-IDE Competitive Advantages
+## Top Dog Competitive Advantages

 ### The Game-Changer: Runway BYOK Integration

-**Q-IDE is the ONLY platform offering integrated Runway media synthesis with BYOK model:**
+**Top Dog is the ONLY platform offering integrated Runway media synthesis with BYOK model:**

 #### What This Means

 ```
 ┌──────────────────────────────────────────────────────────────┐
-│                    MEDIA GENERATION IN Q-IDE                 │
+│                    MEDIA GENERATION IN Top Dog                 │
 ├──────────────────────────────────────────────────────────────┤
 │                                                              │
 │  1.
 Developer describes visual need in code/comment          │